 Table of Contents

-Injection drug use (IDU) accounts for a large number of HIV infections.
+Injection drug use (IDU) accounts for a large number of HIV cases worldwide.
 Sharing needles, syringes, and drug injection equipment or "works" (including cookers and cotton) allows HIV to be spread from one person to another.
-The World Health Organization (WHO) reports that about 13 million people inject drugs worldwide, and that 1.7 million of those are people living with HIV (HIV+).
-Globally, one out of every ten new HIV infections is caused by injection drug use on average.
-However, there are some areas of Central Asia and Eastern Europe where as many as eight out of every ten new HIV infections are the result of injection drug use.
+The World Health Organization (WHO) estimates that about 13 million people inject drugs worldwide, and that 1.7 million of those are people living with HIV.
+Globally, one out of every ten new HIV transmissions is through injection drug use.
+However, that average is much higher in some areas.

-Blood from a person living with HIV can remain in or on a needle or syringe and then be transferred directly to the next person who uses it.
-HIV-infected blood can also find its way into drug solutions through:
+Blood from a person living with HIV can remain in or on a needle or syringe and then be transferred directly to the next person who uses the needle or syringe.
+Blood that contains HIV can also find its way into drug solutions through:

 - Reusing water

 - Reusing bottle caps, spoons, or other containers ("cookers") used to dissolve drugs in water and to heat drug solutions